yijerjer/music_genre_classification/README.md

 Note: I am neither an expert in the field of Music Information Retrieval (MIR) nor am I particularly well-versed in deep learning.
 This project is my attempt to get my feet wet and start exploring both of these fields.
 Big shoutout to arXiv, Medium and countless other blogs, and DeepMind x UCL lecture series for guiding me through the world of MIR and Deep Learning, and Google Colab for the free access to its GPU!

-## How to Use Repository
+## How to Use This Project
 1. Run the bash script `download_data.sh` to load the FMA dataset, in particular the metadata and the small dataset containing 8000 tracks.
 2. Run the python notebook `features_to_npy.ipynb` to create and save the relevant features (CQTs, STFTs, etc.) for each track in an `.npy` file format.
-3. Pick any of the notebooks ending with `*_architecture.ipynb` to run the model.
+3. Pick any of the notebooks ending with `*_architecture.ipynb` to run the relevant models.

 ## Introduction